-A lackluster pricing environment for the devices offered by the company can be accredited to tough competition and a weak hospital equipment purchase environment.
-Government-mandated healthcare reforms in the U.S. have led to a less flexible pricing environment and may pressure prices across the board.
-Moreover, the company continues to face procedure volume headwinds in the domestic market.
+The pricing environment has been lackluster for most of the devices offered by the company due to competition and a soft hospital equipment purchase backdrop.
+The constant flow of new products makes price increases on older products difficult.
+However, newer products are generally priced at some premium to existing models.
+Government-mandated healthcare reform in the U.S. has led to a less flexible pricing environment and may pressure prices across the board.
+Moreover, the company continues to face procedure volume headwind in the domestic market.

 More From Zacks.com